 This SSH connection uses the default user account created by the Zero Touch Programming (ZTP) Python script.
 This initial router configuration only occurs when the router management interface is connected to the out-of-band auto-addressing VLAN.

-### Step 3: Create a new Ansible vault file
+Create a new vault file called .lab_passwd.yml

-1. Create a new vault file called `.lab_passwd.yml` and enter the unique vault password which will be used for all users passwords to be stored.
+and enter the unique vault password which will be used for all users passwords to be stored.

 ansible-vault create $HOME/.lab_passwd.yml